John Marston: Red Dead Redemption

 In 1911, Ross and Fordham command John to act as a bounty hunter and apprehend his former outlaw friends.
 To both motivate and ensure that John will comply, the agents kidnap Jack and Abigail, promising their release upon the completion of John's obligations.
 He works with many individuals throughout the state of New Austin, who help him assault the fort of former gang member Bill Williamson.
 When Bill flees to Mexico to seek the help of fellow former gang member Javier Escuella, John pursues them.
 There, John becomes unwillingly entangled in a civil war between rebels and soldiers.
 He reluctantly works for both sides, only wanting information about Bill and Javier, but disavows the soldiers when they betray him.
 He eventually locates Javier, and the player can decide whether to kill him or give him to the agents.
 Bill is also tracked down and killed, either by John or the rebel leader Abraham Reyes.

 When John returns to collect his family, Ross tells him that he must track down Dutch.
 After several unsuccessful attacks on Dutch and his operations, John and the agents mount an assault on his hideout.
 John chases Dutch to a cliff, where the latter steps off and commits suicide.
 With his old gang dead, John and his family are returned to their ranch.
-He spends some time working on the ranch, but it is soon attacked by U.S. soldiers, and Uncle is killed.
-John defends his family, but is shot and killed by a gang of soldiers and Ross.
+He spends some time working on the ranch, but it is soon attacked by a detachment of U.S. soldiers led by Ross; Uncle is killed in the ensuing gunfight.
+John defends his family and is shot and killed by the soldiers and Ross.
 His body is buried on a hillside at the ranch.